Home Biography Movies Theatres LIBRARY Vivien liked Bipolar disorder Vivien's Awards Vivien's Avatars Photo gallery Make a Donation

 Starring: Vivian Leigh (very small role as a schoolgirl), Cicely Courtneidge (Cicely / Bertha Fytte), Henrietta Watson (Miss MacTavish), William Gargan (Van Guard), Mary Lawson (Mary Fytte), Dick Henderson, Jr. (Money, Jr.), Suzanne Lenglen (Herself)

-Info: September was unusually damp that year.
+September was unusually damp that year.
 For three weeks Vivien Leigh got up at 5 am to be at Lime Grove, Shepherd's Bush, by half past six, where the film was being shot.
 Once at the studio, Vivien would dress in the summery white gym uniform she wore in her role as a schoolgirl.

 Vivien had one line to speak: "If you are not made headmistress, I shan't come back next term!"